 James began lifting as a young teenager, and it was clear very early on that he was an extremely talented and able lifter.
-He lifted at the Junior Olympic games where he snatched 160kg, and almost made 165kg with one of the most impressive save attempts you will ever see (shown below).
+He lifted at the Junior Olympic games where he snatched 160kg, and almost made 165kg with one of the most impressive save attempts you will ever see.

 Despite these incredible lifts, James does not consider himself an accomplished athlete.
 He is always looking ahead.
 Do not expect this interview to be full of program advice that delves into percentages and exercises...
 This interview offers us a look into the mindset of a lifter full of fire, passion, anger, and courage.

-James can you first let everyone know what your numbers were before, what are your numbers now, and how much you weigh?
+What were your numbers before, what are your numbers now, and how much do you weigh?

 Is it true that after 8 years of not touching a weight of any kind it took you all of 2 and a half months to snatch 160?
 How is that possible?

 Yes, it is true.
-It is possible because I place absolutely no significance on 160 kilos.
+It is possible because I place no significance on 160.
 I place no significance on any weight.

 I’ve heard some stories from Donny Shankle about you and him being incredibly competitive back in the day at Cal Strength.
 Have you got any funny stories about the two of you?
 If there is one thing weightlifting fans love it’s a story!